-

 Shopping

 The best shopping areas are located just off San Marco Square, while most of the designer boutiques can be found in Accademia.
 Tourist shops and other boutiques can be found in the Rialto, which is the commercial core of Venice.
-Visit Venetia Studium on San Marco for fine velvets and silks while all the fashionable shops are located on or off the main drag between the train station and St Mark's Square.
+Visit Venetia Studium on San Marco for fine velvets and silks.
+Many of the fashionable shops are located on or off the main drag between the train station and St Mark's Square.

 Best Buy